-Why is it important to be true to yourself?
+Why is it important to be yourself?

 Isn’t other people’s perception of you important too?

 It’s especially important for empaths to be true to themselves.

 If you have an empath like me, you will find it tough to be yourself in front of others.
 And it’s not because you are inauthentic.
 It’s because you are so in tune with how other people feel that you find it’s your responsibility to protect other people’s feelings.

 But being too empathetic may end up with you sacrificing and burying your authentic self.
 You may start to become someone others want you to be instead of who you truly are, without even realizing it.
 Eventually, this may lead to frustration and you may not even know why is this so.

 There is nothing wrong with fitting in.
 But when it becomes overboard that you start to please others and seek approval constantly, you are going to neglect your authentic self.
 Everyone has their own path.
 Their path may not be right for you, so you need to consult your own heart and soul.

 Being who you are doesn’t just benefit you, it benefits others too.